coderefinery/git-intro/content/archaeology.md

 First the instructor demonstrates few commands on a real life example repository <https://github.com/networkx/networkx> (mentioned in the amazing site [The Programming Historian](https://programminghistorian.org/)).
-Later we will practice these in groups in an archaeology exercise (below).
+Later we will practice these in an archaeology exercise (below).
-After demonstrating the command line tools, the instructor can also demonstrate searching, "show" and "annotate" in the GitHub browser for this example project.
 ```